Victorian Perfume Buttons, A Love Story

 Victorian perfume buttons are precious commodities in our studio as well as perennial favorites with our customers.
 We hoard the ones we find while button hunting, releasing them into our jewelry designs sparingly, occasionally placing a single one in a bracelet or necklace, which inevitably sells out immediately.

-However, when Valentine’s Day rolls around we use them in our yearly romance-related limited edition designs with what feels like wanton abandon.
-This is because they come with a charming history and story that is steeped in romance and love like a strong cup of tea.
+However, when Valentine’s Day rolls around, we use them in our yearly romance-related limited edition designs with what feels like wanton abandon.
+This is because they come with a fascinating history and story steeped in romance and love like a strong cup of tea.

 Perfume buttons on display in our St. Francisville button museum.